Uberspace/lab/source/guide_navidrome.rst

  MusicFolder = '/home/<username>/music/'

-For a more detailed configuration we can check the configuration-options-page_.
+For a more detailed configuration check the configuration-options-page_.

 Setup daemon
 ------------
-We setup the service for Navidrome and therefore create ``~/etc/services.d/navidrome.ini`` with the following content:
+Setup the service for Navidrome and therefore create ``~/etc/services.d/navidrome.ini`` with the following content:

 .. code-block:: ini